 Heralded as “the world’s greatest museum of art and design,” the Victoria and Albert Museum can easily boast the claim to being one of London’s most iconic locations.
 With upcoming exhibitions on wedding dresses and the savage beauty of Alexander McQueen’s gothic fashion, the museum’s expertly curated collections create strong reactionary responses.

 “The show that made me cry was the incredible retrospective of Diane Arbus, showing her life’s work in images and how she tragically came to kill herself,” recalls Matthew of one of the more stirring of exhibitions.
 “The V&A is one of those places you can really lose yourself – put the headphones on and get lost in an emotional journey.”
-John Jones also have a strong relationship with the museum, having recently framed the fashion retrospective ‘Horst: Photographer of Style’ which was widely considered one of their proudest moments.
+John Jones also has a strong relationship with the museum, having recently framed the fashion retrospective ‘Horst: Photographer of Style’ which was widely considered one of their proudest moments.

 2. The Royal Academy Of Arts

 Unique in being one of the remaining independent and privately funded institutions of the arts in London, The Royal Academy of Arts has garnered a reputation as the venue for some of the most interesting art exhibitions that the country has ever seen.
-“The breadth of their show programme is so impressive, you can almost guarantee that at all times there will be a show on you have to see,” says Matthew.
+“The breadth of their show program is so impressive, you can almost guarantee that at all times there will be a show on you have to see,” says Matthew.

 “We framed the Hockney exhibition there a few years ago,” recalls Matthew, who had a great deal of input into the frames used for some of Hockney’s vibrant and dreamlike landscapes inspired by the Yorkshire countryside.
-On more recent exhibitions Matthew said “I was impressed by the Radical Geometry Exhibition,” a show that collected together some of the more dynamic art from the last 100 years, including kinetic sculptures, neon and interactive materials for a “great showcase of modern art”.
+On more recent exhibitions Matthew said “I was impressed by the Radical Geometry Exhibition,” a show that collected together some of the more dynamic art from the last 100 years, including kinetic sculptures, neon, and interactive materials for a “great showcase of modern art”.

 3. Somerset House